Are you considering an electric toothbrush?

 Bristle movement on an electric toothbrush is often around 30,000 per minute.
 Can you manage that with a manual brush?!

 Can remove up to 100% more plaque than a manual brush

 Take the consistent power delivery, the scientifically engineered brush heads and designs, and you achieve a solution that can offer more plaque removal when compared to a manual toothbrush.
 Up to 100% claim many of the manufacturers.

 100% improvement is pretty significant and perhaps a little hard to believe.

 Well here is an independently tested and verified figure, which to me is still impressive.
 21% less plaque after 3 months use research group Cochrane found from their research.

-It might not be 100%, but the truth of the matter is, electric toothbrushes will remove more plaque which leads to healthier teeth, healthier gums and a healthier you.
+The additional supporting data may not confirm 100% more plaque removal, but the truth of the matter is, electric toothbrushes will remove more plaque which leads to healthier teeth, healthier gums and a healthier you.

 Reduces tooth decay and improves gum health

 Gingivitis is an inflammation of the gums caused by bacterial toxins in dental plaque.
 It is not very pleasant.

 In fact, it is quite possible you may have had it at some point yourself, in a mild or even more extreme form.
 Red gums, very sensitive, often susceptible to bleeding.